Federal Ministry of Economics Rejects State Funds for Nexperia in Hamburg Due to Chinese Connections: The Nexperia Case and Germany’s China Policy

 (Foto: Imago Images)

 According to information from the Handelsblatt, the SPD-led Chancellery was also involved in the Nexperia case.
-According to government circles, people there are also skeptical about Habeck’s request.
+According to government circles, people there are also skeptical regarding Habeck’s request.
 However, the decision-making authority for funding applications lies solely with the Ministry of Economic Affairs.
 In addition, the Chancellery viewed the Nexperia case as bearable.

 Their economic policy spokesman Reinhard Houben demanded that the federal government first present its security and China strategy.
 “Otherwise, like now with Nexperia, we only have individual decisions that do not follow an overall concept.”